fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

 ![](Seventh_circle_quantile_regression_1_files/figure-GFM/unnamed-chunk-27-1.png)<!-- -->

-<br/> The optimal \$ \$ seems to be close to zero.
-Consequently, we will
+<br/> The optimal $\lambda$ seems to be close to zero.
+Consequently, we
-use the log transformation to maintain the clear interpretability of the model (instead of considering the non-integer value of $\lambda$). <br/>
+will use the log transformation to maintain the clear interpretability of the model (instead of considering the non-integer value of
+$\lambda$). <br/>

 ``` r
 log_rent <- log(House_Rent$Rent)